YangGuo57/Backend-Management-System-Springboot/Annotations.md

 ### @RequestBody

-`@RequestBody` is used to bind the body of the HTTP request to a method parameter.
-It's often used with POST or PUT requests to get request body content.
+`@RequestBody` is primarily used to **receive data within the JSON string sent from the frontend to the backend (data in the request body)**.
+Spring automatically uses the appropriate HTTP message converter to **convert the request body's JSON string into the corresponding Java object**.
+This allows you to directly manipulate these data in your method, eliminating the need to manually parse the JSON string.

+This is especially useful when you're sending data to a website to do things like signing up or updating your profile, using methods known as **POST or PUT requests**

 ```java
 @RestController